We have positioned the corporate governance

 • the size of the Board of Directors, frequency of meetings, matters discussed, and time spent on discussions are all appropriate

-• in an atmosphere of frank and open discussions, the outside directors and outside auditors continue to positively contribute to high levels of transparency and rapid decision-making
+• in an atmosphere of frank and open discussions, rapid decision-making has benefited from outside directors and outside auditors with high levels of transparency

 However, the following criticisms were also made: